 Appendix B Freshman OnTrack and High School Graduation Rates Over Time at CPS Freshman OnTrack and graduation rates at CPS have grown significantly over the past decade.
+FIGURE B.1

-FIGURE B.1 After CPS Schools Began Receiving Regular Freshman OnTrack Data in 2008, the Growth in the Freshman OnTrack Rate Accelerated
+After CPS Schools Began Receiving Regular Freshman OnTrack Data in 2008, the Growth in the Freshman OnTrack Rate Accelerated

-Freshman OnTrack rates of CPS freshman cohorts Note: Freshman cohorts are labelled based on the spring of students' first-time freshman year at CPS.
+Note: Freshman cohorts are labelled based on the spring of students' first-time freshman year at CPS.
 Charter students are excluded from this analysis.
-For more information, see Appendix A. FIGURE B.2 As the Freshman OnTrack Rate Has Increased, the High School Graduation Rate has Increased for the Same Cohorts of Students
+For more information, see Appendix A. FIGURE B.2

+As the Freshman OnTrack Rate Has Increased, the High School Graduation Rate has Increased for the Same Cohorts of Students

-Graduation rates of CPS freshman cohorts Note: Freshman cohorts are labelled based on the spring of students' first-time freshman year at CPS.
+Note: Freshman cohorts are labelled based on the spring of students' first-time freshman year at CPS.
 Graduation status is based on whether a student graduated from CPS within four years of starting high school.
 For more information, see Appendix A. FIGURE B.3 The Graduation Rate Has Increased for Students of All Races and Genders, though Overall Disparities in Outcomes Remain

-Growth in CPS graduation rates over time, by race/ethnicity and gender Note: Graduation status is based on whether a student graduated from CPS within four years of starting high school.
+Note: Graduation status is based on whether a student graduated from CPS within four years of starting high school.
 This figure shows the difference between the graduation rates of the 2002-03 freshman cohort and the 2014-15 freshman cohort, by race/ethnicity and gender.
 For example, the four-year high school graduation rate for the Latina young women from the 2002-03 cohort was 66 percent.
-Twelve years later, the graduation rate for the Latina young women from the 2014-15 cohort Appendix C Relationships between Freshman and Sophomore Course Failures and High School Graduation Course failures during the first two years of high school are highly predictive of non-graduation.
+Twelve years later, the graduation rate for the Latina young women from the 2014-15 cohort Appendix C Relationships between Freshman and Sophomore Course Failures and High School Graduation

+Course failures during the first two years of high school are highly predictive of non-graduation.
 Every additional failure during freshman or sophomore year indicates a decreased likelihood of graduating from high school.
-Graduation rate, by number of freshman course failures (2014-15 cohort) 100% 89.5% 90% 80% 68.5% Graduation Rate 70% 59.1% 60% 48.6% 50% 39.3% 40% 27.5% 30% 22.4% 20% 12.6% 12.8% 10.7% 10% 2.5% 0 2 0 1 3 5 6 7 8 9 10 +4 N=13,784 N=1,372 N=731 N=280 N=174 N=459 N=305 N=245 N=133 N=112 N=360 Number of Freshman Course Failures

-Freshman Course Failures Are Predictive of Non-Graduation Note: Charter students are excluded from this analysis.
+FIGURE C.1 Freshman Course Failures Are Predictive of Non-Graduation

+Note: Charter students are excluded from this analysis.
 Graduation status is based on whether a student graduated from CPS within four years of starting high school.
-For more information, see Appendix A. FIGURE C.2 FIGURE C.1 Sophomore Course Failures Are Predictive of Non-Graduation
+For more information, see Appendix A. FIGURE C.2 Sophomore Course Failures Are Predictive of Non-Graduation